Initial public health emergency funding

 A portion of this funding is dedicated to the Housing Support Program, which provides room and board costs for adults with low incomes who have a disability or are aged 65 or older and at risk of institutional placement or homelessness.
 More than 20,000 Minnesotans receive Housing Support annually.
 Many settings that receive Housing Support payments were forced to take out loans to maintain their current capacity as costs increase from COVID-19.
 Temporary rate increases included in this legislation will allow them to make up for additional expenses.

 The remainder of the funding will be directed towards emergency services grants, which are critical for organizations who organizations who provide shelter and services to people experiencing homelessness.
 These grants can be used to purchase and provide additional shelter or isolation space, purchase cleaning and sanitary equipment, or add extra staff to accommodate health and safety guidelines.
-(SF 4531)
+(HF 4531)

 Emergency Child Care Grants